squidfunk/mkdocs-material/docs/blog/2021/the-past-present-and-future.md

 bring some interesting new capabilities.

 _This article showcases all features that were added in 2021 and gives an outlook on what's going to drop in 2022.
-Additionally, it gives some context on the history of the project._
+Additionally, it provides some context on the history of the project._

   [MkDocs]: https://www.mkdocs.org